hgibs/simple-wireguard-admin/README.md

 `./remove-user.sh [identifier]` i.e. `./remove-user.sh my-phone`
 ![alt text](https://raw.githubusercontent.com/hgibs/simple-wireguard-admin/master/screenshots/remove-user.png "remove-user.sh")

 Thats it!
 Lightweight and easy to use.
-Give me a star if you used this, if you want too!
+Give me a star if you used this, if you want to!